-The impairment losses of long-lived assets were nil for the years ended December 31, 2017, 2018.
-For the year ended December 31, 2019, the amount was \$6,880,115, of which \$5,532,489 represented impairment losses from property, plant and equipment which were subsequently disposed in 2019 and \$1,347,626 represented impairment losses from asset and liabilities held for sale.
-The impairment losses of these assets represented the difference between the carrying amount and fair value less cost to sell as a result of committed sale plans of solar power plants originally owned and operated by the Company for electricity generation.
+Impairment losses of long-lived assets for the years ended December 31, 2020 and 2021 were \$1,432,296 and \$360,151, respectively.
+The impairment loss in 2020 was \$1,432,296, of which \$929,951 represented impairment loss from project assets with no further constructive value and \$502,345 of which represented impairment losses from asset and liabilities held for sale.
+Impairment losses of these assets represented the difference between the carrying amount and fair value less cost to sell as a result of committed sale plans of solar power plants originally owned and operated by the Company for electricity generation.